Israel and UAE to start diplomatic ties after breakthrough deal | DW | 13.08.2020

 The United Arab Emirates and Israel agreed to establish full diplomatic ties on Thursday, putting a halt to plans of annexing parts of the occupied West Bank.

-Israeli Prime Minister Benjamin Netanyahu said the groundbreaking accord represented a "historic day" for his country.
+Israeli Prime Minister Benjamin Netanyahu said the groundbreaking accord represented a "historic day" as he welcomed a "new era" in his country's relations with the Arab world.

 The landmark deal, once signed, would make the UAE only the third nation in the Arab world to have full diplomatic relations with Israel.